-The major supermarket chains introduced house brands in the 1970s but these were initially sold on price.
+The major supermarket chains introduced house brands in the 1970s but these were initially sold solely on price.
 They were often seen as low quality and unlikely to offer serious competition to branded products.
 However, by 2010, house brands had reached 24.5 per cent of sales in Coles, with more than 3800 own-brand lines.

 Australia was relatively slow to embrace house brands or “own brands” compared to Britain.
 Tesco, the leading UK chain, is named for its original home brand of tea and by the mid-2000s at least 50% per cent of its range was own brand.
 Sainsbury’s, one of the UK’s largest chains, began offering own-brand products to its customers as early as 1882, the first being butter.
-During the 1950s and ’60s Sainsbury’s was the leader in own-brand products ranging from biscuits and cornflakes to soft drinks and frozen foods.
+During the 1950s and ’60s, Sainsbury’s was the leader in own-brand products ranging from biscuits and cornflakes to soft drinks and frozen foods.

-In 2010, a survey by advertising agency Grey Worldwide found that 40 per cent of shoppers were buying house brands more than they used to, while close to two-thirds thought these brands were just as good as the familiar national brands.
+In 2010, a survey by advertising agency Grey Worldwide found that 40 per cent of Australian shoppers were buying house brands more than they used to, while close to two-thirds thought these brands were just as good as the familiar national brands.

-That year, researchers at Nielsen found that house brands represented 24.5 per cent of supermarket sales in the September quarter of 2010, up from 23.2 per cent in the last quarter of 2009.
+That year, researchers at Nielsen found that house brands represented 24.5 per cent of supermarket sales in the September quarter, up from 23.2 per cent in the last quarter of 2009.
 The figures represented a huge leap since 2005 when house brands made up just 12 per cent of grocery sales by dollar value and 19 per cent by volume.
 By 2018 the figure stood at 26 per cent.

 The rise of house brands is a significant challenge to food manufacturers who have invested heavily in building brand loyalty to their products over decades.
 Some industry figures warn that the price pressures brought to bear on the companies producing house brands for the major chains could be a serious threat to manufacturing in Australia.